Galaxy of Terror: James Cameron

 While known as a "B movie king", Roger Corman has started the careers of many prominent Hollywood people with his films.
 Galaxy of Terror was one of the earliest films to feature the work of James Cameron, who served as Production Designer and Second Unit Director on the film.
 It was the second Corman film on which Cameron worked as a crewman, the first being Battle Beyond the Stars (1980).
 Working on a tight budget, Cameron's innovative filmmaking techniques came to the forefront.
 In one scene, Cameron was able to figure out a way to get maggots to wiggle on cue by developing a metal plate onto which the maggots were placed, then ran an electric current through the plate whenever filming began, causing the maggots to move energetically about.
 His ability to find low-tech solutions to such problems reportedly made him a favorite of Corman and eventually allowed him to pursue more ambitious projects.

 Ridley Scott's Alien (1979) was an important inspiration for Galaxy of Terror and Cameron would later direct the sequel, Aliens (1986).
-Optical FX Supervisor Tony Randel, who worked with Cameron on Galaxy of Terror, commented on the Shout!
+Optical effects supervisor Tony Randel commented on the Shout!
 Factory DVD release that Aliens looks like Galaxy of Terror in many ways.